twyle/Medium-Clone/README.md

 ![](assets/images/blog.png)

 ## Project Overview
-This is a web application that makes the managemnet of users easier.
-It enables a userto register for an account using their username, a password and their email address.
-Once registered, the user has to confirm their email address, then they can log in to receive an authorization token.
-The authorization token enables them to access protected routes.
+This is a web application that enables an author to register for an account, create, edit, view and delete blog posts.
+The applicatopn also provides for an admin, who can suspend offensive articles and authors, a moderator who can flag articles and authors as odffensive.
+The application provides a payment feature that only allows those whoe've payed to view articles.
+The application provides a custom content recommendation system as well as a content moderation system.

 ## Working

 It's pretty easy to use the application.
 On the home page (http://localhost:5000/apidocs):

  1. Create an account (post details through register route)
- 2. Send a confirmation email (post email address and user id theough the send_confirm_email route)
+ 2. Send a confirmation email (post email address and author id theough the send_confirm_email route)
- 3. Confirm email address (submit the user id token from step 2)
+ 3. Confirm email address (submit the author id and activation token from step 2)
  4. Log in using the login route (submit your email and password)
  5. Use the access token from step 4 to authorize yourself.
  6. Access other functionalities such as user update, viewing, deletion.